citrix-openstack/xencenter-himn-plugin/README.md

 xencenter-himn-plugin
 =====================

 xencenter-himn-plugin is a XenCenter Plugin to setup Host Internal Management Network (HIMN) on a guest VM.
-Please be noted that you DONOT need to install Visual Studio or run the make file from a Visual Sutdio Command Prompt.
+Please be noted that you need to run the make file from a Visual Sutdio Command Prompt.

 Prerequisites
 -------------